rclone/rclone/docs/content/drive.md

 | xlsx | application/vnd.openxmlformats-officedocument.spreadsheetml.sheet | Microsoft Office Spreadsheet |
 | zip  | application/zip | A ZIP file of HTML, Images CSS |

-Google douments can also be exported as link files.
-These files will open a browser window for the Google Docs website of that dument when opened.
+Google documents can also be exported as link files.
+These files will open a browser window for the Google Docs website of that document when opened.
 The link file extension has to be specified as a `--drive-export-formats` parameter.
 They will match all available Google Documents.